Sanjana00/Tic-Tac-Toe-with-Reinforcement-Learning/README.md

 **Language**: Python and Python modules (pygame etc)

-**Dependancies**: Need to install pygame and pygame-menu Python modules in order to run the code.
+**Dependencies**: Need to install pygame and pygame-menu Python modules in order to run the code.

-**Usage**: Clone the repository and run the td_w_csv.py file to play with the agent interactively.
+**Usage**: Clone the repository and run the tictactoe.py file to play with the agent interactively.
 To first train the agent, enter 'Y' on prompt, else enter 'n'.